-A list of art terms and definitions that begin with the letter N.
+A dictionary of art terms and definitions that begin with the letter N.

 - Naïve Art

 - Art created by untrained artists.
 It is characterized by simplicity and a lack of the elements or qualities found in the art of formally trained artists.
 Click for more information about naïve art.